la2050/archive/_projects/2016/connecting-communities-of-support-with-families-who-have-a-critically-ill-young-child-or-parent.md

 project_impact: >-
   ["Social & emotional support","Rates of volunteerism","Total number of local
   social media friends and connections Angelenos have"]
+project_proposal_impact:
+  - Social & emotional support
+  - Rates of volunteerism
+  - Total number of local social media friends and connections Angelenos have
+project_proposal_description: >-
+  Because caregivers face a 63% increase in illness and death, represent 62% of all bankruptcies, and lose 25% productivity at work, Here to Serve CONNECTS and organizes people, businesses and other charities with families in crisis to provide non-medical assistance.
+Here to Serve stands in the gap to provide communication and assistance with critical needs: meals, child, pet home care, respite, housekeeping, fundraising, and medical updates to avoid physical collapse of family and caregiver.
+project_areas:
+  - Central LA
+  - East LA
+  - San Gabriel Valley
+  - San Fernando Valley
+  - South LA
+  - Westside
+  - South Bay
+  - Gateway Cities
+  - Antelope Valley
+  - County of Los Angeles
+  - City of Los Angeles
 project_proposal_best_place: >-
   Here to Serve believes that young families who face the life-threatening health crisis of a child or spouse should not be left to collapse under the